scherermichael-oss/conventional-mergebot/README.md

 #1234
 ```

-Let's have a look how our pull request is used to create the message above:
+Let's have a look at how our pull request is used to create the above message:

 The first line of the commit message is taken from the `title` of the pull request.